 Molloy's program is intended for professional music therapists, as well as musicians with degrees in related fields who are interested in using the unique power of music to promote health and well-being in the lives of children and adults with special needs.
 Completing this degree fulfills the educational requirements for a New York State license in creative arts therapy.

-For information on the pre-requisite course, An Overview of Developmental Psychology and Psychopathology, click here.
+For information on the pre-requisite course that is generally offered each summer, An Overview of Developmental Psychology and Psychopathology, will be available in late spring.

 For further information, contact Coleen Petersen either by email at email@example.com, or by phone 516.323.3320.

 The following are some links about our Music Therapy program that you may find interesting: